grinnell-cs/csc151-images/_handouts/academic-integrity.md

 Modern students rely on the Web for help.
 As I note elsewhere in this document, that's typically fine.
-However, for whatever reasons, some students neglect to cite their sources - maybe they forgot that they looked something up, maybe they neglected to write down the URL, maybe they don't want me to know that they needed help.
+However, for whatever reasons, some students neglect to cite their sources---maybe they forgot that they looked something up, maybe they neglected to write down the URL, maybe they don't want me to know that they needed help.
 However, in many cases it's obvious to the experienced reader when